raspberrypilearning/astro-pi-guide/sensors/movement.md

 sudo ./soyuz.py
 ```

 Pi 1 users will have to wait 3 to 4 minutes for this to load.
 For Pi 2 users it's about 30 seconds.
-When you see the spacecraft appear on the screen start moving the Astro Pi around with your hands.
-The the main booster is where the SD card slot is on your Astro Pi.
+When you see the spacecraft appear on the screen start moving the Raspberry Pi and Sense HAT around with your hands.
+The the main booster is where the SD card slot is on your Pi.

 See if you can get the spacecraft to do the pitch, roll and yaw movements.
 Refer back to the [video](https://www.youtube.com/watch?v=pQ24NtnaLl8) if you need to remind yourself which is which.

-The code behind this demo is basically calling the Astro Pi `get_orientation` function which accesses the IMU sensor.
-This then returns three angles between 0 and 360 degrees.
-One for each axis (pitch, roll and yaw).
+The code behind this demo is basically calling the Sense HAT `get_orientation` function which accesses the IMU sensor.
+This then returns three angles between 0 and 360 degrees, one for each axis (pitch, roll and yaw).
 The spacecraft model is then rotated by those angles so that it points in the same direction.
 This is all repeating over and over very quickly to maintain the orientation of the model with what the IMU is reporting.

 Press `Esc` to exit the demo.
 Let's try a simpler version of this ourselves in code.